divyanshv21/minimizing-churn-rate/README.md

 I will be identifying users who are likely to cancel their subscription so that we can start building new features that they may be interested in.
 These features can increase the engagement and interest of our users towards the product.

-**Data - ** By subscribing to the membership, our customers have provided us with data on their finances, as well as how they handle those finances through the product.
+**Data:** By subscribing to the membership, our customers have provided us with data on their finances, as well as how they handle those finances through the product.
 We also have some demographic information we acquired from them during the sign-up process.